How to Decorate an Elegant Designer Christmas Tree

 Your Christmas tree should be as tall as possible, symmetrical, and very full for the most drama.

-Make sure it does not touch the ceiling (don't forget about the height of your Christmas tree stand and the tree topper) and that it is not so wide that you can't walk past it without touching it.
+Make sure it does not touch the ceiling (don't forget about the height of your Christmas tree stand and the tree topper) and that it is not so wide that you can't walk past it without brushing against it.

 You can choose a tree with or without flocking.